 St. Peter’s College began in 1987 as the Cranbourne Campus of St. Francis Xavier, Beaconsfield with 49 students in Year 7.
 A year level was added in each of the two subsequent years, with Year 10 first being offered in 1992.
 Fr.
 James McGuigan, who was Parish Priest of St. Agatha’s since 1980, was a driving force behind the establishment and development of the Campus.
 An Interim Board of Management was formed which determined that the campus would become independent from the beginning of 1994, and be known as St. Peter’s College.

 In 1994 St Peter’s College commenced as a Year 7 to 10 Campus with 280 students.
 A rapid phase of growth and development commenced with the VCE being introduced and the first Year 12 group graduating in 1996.
 The Curriculum diversified to a great degree with particular expansion in areas such as Technology, Sciences, Visual Arts and Languages Other than English.

-In February, as part of Red Room Poetry's New Shoots project proud Gunai poet Kirli Saunders will guide Year 8 students from St Peter's College Cranbourne through a series of poetic workshops with Aunty Faye Stewart-Muir at the Cranbourne Gardens in Victoria.
-The workshops, in association with Cranbourne Gardens, will be divided between these poetic exercises and programs exploring health and wellbeing in nature.
+In February, as part of Red Room Poetry's New Shoots project proud Gunai poet Kirli Saunders guided Year 8 students from St Peter's College Cranbourne through a series of poetic workshops with Aunty Faye Stewart-Muir at the Cranbourne Gardens in Victoria.
+The workshops, in association with Cranbourne Gardens, were divided between these poetic exercises and programs exploring health and wellbeing in nature.